I call myself ‘awesome’ to remind myself of the kind of dad I aspire to be.

-When my son was born in 2011, I finally discovered the person I was meant to be.
-First and foremost, a great dad to my son, but also to help other parents with their own struggles and challenges along the parenting journey.
+I think I discovered the person I was meant to be, shortly after my son was born.
+Because beyond aspiring to be a great dad, I also discovered I had potential to help other parents with their own struggles and challenges along their parenting journey too.

 My parenting philosophy